-The authors believe that the establishment of a electricity generation industrial unit which will use willow as a plant raw material will comprise respiration on local level because apart from the electricity generation, the cultivation of willow which will probably be well subsidized, will provide economic motives to the planters, support the agricultural economy and sustain the population in the countryside.
-In this paper the annual electricity generation at a electricity generation plant in relation to the cultivating area with willow and to the land's yield was estimated by the building a Mamdani-type fuzzy inference system using the Fuzzy Logic Toolbox Graphical User Interface (GUI) Tools of Matlab (Intelligent system).
+The authors believe that the establishment of a electricity generation industrial unit which will use giant reed as a plant raw material will comprise respiration on local level because apart from the electricity's generation, the cultivation of giant reed which will probably be well subsidized, will provide economic motives to the planters, support the agricultural economy and sustain the population in the countryside.
+In this paper the annual electricity's generation plant in relation to the cultivating area with giant reed and to the land's yield was estimated by the building a Mamdani-type fuzzy inference system using the Fuzzy Logic Toolbox Graphical User Interface (GUI) Tools of Matlab (Intelligent system).